Shien's Revenge: Gameplay

 Shien's Revenge is a rail shooter game played from a first-person where movement is automatically controlled horizontally or vertically, as players assume the role of the titular ninja through six stages, each with a boss at the end stage that must be fought before progressing any further, in an effort to defeat an evil entity known as Undertaker and rescue his companion Aska as the main objective.
 Prior to the main game, players can practice their skills by choosing "training mode" at the title screen.
 During gameplay, use long-range shurikens or a close-range kunai as weapons to fight various enemies or block incoming attacks that appear on the playfield.
 Players can also pick up power-ups like rapid fire and magic scrolls when enemies are defeated; the use of scrolls produces a powerful attack that damages everything onscreen.
 A set of candles represents Shien's life meter and the game is over once it is depleted, though players have the option to continue playing a limited number of times.
 The SNES Mouse can be used as an optional controller and players can resume progress via a password system.

 Synopsis

 Shien and Aska are a pair of highly skilled ninjas fighting in a bloody civil war.
 After killing hundreds of enemies and emerging victorious, monsters suddenly appeared from a time portal and kidnap Aska.
-The mastermind is a mysterious force only known as the Undertaker and Shien, now alone, must travel through the time portal to defeat the unknown evil entity and rescue his companion Aska, while facing monsters on his way that emerge from portal.
+The mastermind is a mysterious force only known as the Undertaker.
+Shien, now alone, must travel through the time portal to defeat the unknown evil entity and rescue his companion Aska, while facing monsters on his way that emerge from portal.